 01 of 06

-When deciding where to place a floor plant in your space make sure there is proper lighting the space.
-Also, make sure the size and scale of the plant makes sense in the room, a floor plant that touches the ceiling, while the rest of furniture is low to ground may feel like it’s consuming the space, so consider a 6’ or 7’ plant for most residential spaces.
-You may need a taller floor plant, however. if you are in a loft, or if you have cathedral style ceilings.
-On the other hand, if you're in a small apartment, consider floor plants that sit low to ground that come in around only 2’ or 3’ tall.
+When deciding where to place a floor plant in your space make sure there is proper lighting in the space.
+Also, make sure the size and scale of the plant makes sense in the room, a floor plant that touches the ceiling, while the rest of furniture is low to ground may feel like it’s consuming the space, so consider a 6- or 7-foot plant for most residential spaces.
+You may need a taller floor plant, however, if you are in a loft, or if you have cathedral style ceilings.
+On the other hand, if you're in a small apartment, consider floor plants that sit low to ground that come in around only 2- or 3-feet tall.
 These plants are a great alternative, and are a lot easier on your wallet as well.

 02 of 06

 When you find yourself searching for plants to add into your decorating scheme, it’s always good to remember that green isn’t the only color that's available to you.
 Blooming plants have all of the health and aromatherapy benefits of green plants while also giving you an extra pop of color that can really set your room off.
 Orchids are a long-standing go to flower among stylists and interior designers because of their sculptural silhouettes and bright, engaging colors.
 No matter where you place them in a room setting, they make a statement that draws the eye and brightens the room, and with good care they can last a long time.